Country Guides

 CBAs with trade unions are automatically binding on all employment contracts.
 These agreements are valid for a maximum of two years and are negotiated between the employee union and the employer union (or the company itself).

-Changes to the terms and conditions of employment are forbidden and void if they are less favourable to the employee.
+Changes to the terms and conditions of employment are forbidden and void if they are less favorable to the employee.

 Payslip